RaySuhyunLee/snucse_os/README.md

 Use an rwlock for the lock. rwlocks are declared within the schedular entity of wrr(include/linux/sched.h) and are initialized once when the schedular class is initialized(kernel/sched/core.c).
 Locks are cloned for forked tasks.
 Through this we do not need to initialize the lock when we use it, we just can use it.

 ### Load Balancing Implementation
-1. Policy follows the TA's policy
+1. Policy follows the TA's policy.
-2. We use the built in function `__migrate_task` to migrate
+2. We use the built in function `__migrate_task` (in core.c) to migrate.
-3.
+3. When __migrate_task fails for some reason(in case migration is not possible), our function abort migration.

 ## 2. Investigation
 It is about our initial policy (TA's policy) is good~